hchen135/haomin-website/content/home/experience.md

         * Achieved rank 6 out of 2887 teams in the Skylake competition sponsored by Intel and Alibaba.
         * Applied PyTorch, 3D UNet and Caffe, Faster RCNN to detect lung nodules in 1000 CT scans.
-        * Truncated the last two deconvolution layers in U Net changed the output as RPN structure and added new output branches before every deconvolution layer.
         * Used fusion method to achieve false positive reduction.

 design: